Lavender fields and villages in Provence, France

 Where to Stay:

 While not directly tied to artisan crafts, your accommodation can greatly influence your immersion.
-Consider staying in a restored farmhouse or a boutique hotel in one of the larger villages like Lourmarin or Gordes.
+Consider staying in a restored farmhouse or a boutique hotel in one of the larger villages, such as Lourmarin or Gordes.
 This puts you within easy reach of artisan shops and local markets, allowing for spontaneous explorations.
 For a truly immersive experience, look for places that highlight local architecture and materials, offering a taste of Provençal living.

 The Art of Slow Living in Provence